Tony Hawk Net Worth

 After completing the trip, Hawk decided to retire from competitive skating, though he has remained an active presence.
 In 2009, Hawk became the first person to gain official approval to skateboard on the grounds of the White House, having been invited to a Father's Day celebration by then-president Barack Obama.
 2009 also saw Hawk inducted into the Skateboards Hall of Fame in its first-ever ceremony.
 Hawk was named by Transworld Skateboarding Magazine as the second most influential skateboarding in the world, behind Mark Gonzales, in December 2011.

-Other ventures: His net worth shouldn't come as a surprise to anyone, given the large amount of products that bear Hawk's name.
+His net worth shouldn't come as a surprise to anyone, given the large amount of products that bear Hawk's name.
 Even while skateboarding was not as popular, Hawk continued to gain success, starting skateboarding company Birdhouse, which produced boards and accessories, and a distribution company for skateboarding products called Blitz.
 Hawk Clothing was started in 1998, developing skating clothes for children.

 In 1998, Hawk signed a deal with Activision for the video games series Tony Hawk Pro Skater.
 The game series released 18 different titles, reaching massive popularity.
 To date, the series has made more than $1.4 billion, making it one of the most successful video game series of all time.